UACamgianTeam/ObjectDetectionTraining/README.md

 ```
 git clone https://github.com/tensorflow/models.git
 ```
 **NOTE:** There is a known issue with some of the scripts in the tensorflow/models repository that may cause errors upon training or evaluating models when using a CUDA-enabled GPU.
 These errors stem from the fact that, by default, TensorFlow may allocate all of the GPU memory to the model to be trained, causing some serious issues.
-Therefore, add the following lines to files in [tensorflow/models/object_detection/legacy](https://github.com/tensorflow/models/object_detection/legacy) if you see some errors along the lines of ```CUDNN_STATUS_INTERNAL_ERROR```:
+Therefore, add the following lines to files in [tensorflow/models/object_detection](https://github.com/tensorflow/models/object_detection) or [tensorflow/models/object_detection/legacy](https://github.com/tensorflow/models/object_detection/legacy) if you see some errors along the lines of ```CUDNN_STATUS_INTERNAL_ERROR```:
 ```
 # Fix a bug in TensorFlow by setting allow_growth to True to dynamically grow the memory used
 session_config = tf.ConfigProto()